-The key principle on PPH is that payment to the Seller is only made when the agreed scope of work has been delivered, in accordance with PPH terms and conditions.
+The key principle on PeoplePerHour is that payment to the Freelancer is only made when the agreed scope of work has been delivered, in accordance with Terms and Conditions.

 1. Funds are held in an Escrow account while work is in progress

-When a Job is agreed (whether a Buyer has purchased an Hourlie or accepted a Seller's custom Proposal) the Buyer pays a deposit of funds into an Escrow account.
-This gives the Seller assurance to start work, and prevents the Buyer from paying any money to the Seller before the job has been completed.
+When a Job is agreed (whether a Buyer has purchased an Hourlie or accepted a Freelancer's custom Proposal) the Buyer pays a deposit of funds into an Escrow account.
+This gives the Freelancer assurance to start work and prevents the Buyer from paying any money to the Freelancer before the job has been completed.